Hooters Casino Hotel Hot

 5¢, 25¢, $1

-Scrip: Points may be used in any retail outlet by presenting your card to the cashier.
+Comps: Points may be used for rooms, food and beverages, or in retail outlets by presenting your card to the cashier.

 Toll-Free Number: (866) 584-6687